Skip to content

 What if my child enters the program, but it is not a good fit?

 Parents may choose to exit their children from the ALPS program at any time.
-If students do not experience success in the program, parents are contacted by the teacher, principal, or counselor and appropriate interventions are implemented to help the student achieve success.
-If the interventions are unsuccessful, a formal conference is scheduled with the parents, teacher, principal, and district Gifted and Talented Content Administrator to set goals, after which a three week reevaluation period begins.
+If students do not experience success in the program, parents may be contacted by the teacher, principal, or counselor and appropriate interventions are implemented to help the student achieve success.
+If the interventions are unsuccessful, a formal conference may be scheduled with the parents, teacher, principal, and district Gifted and Talented Content Administrator to determine what supports are needed.
 A follow-up meeting is then scheduled to assess the progress and discuss options that are in the best interest of the student.

 Is transportation provided to ALPS schools?